Pledges And Targets

 Australia ratified the Paris Agreement on 6 November 2016.
 In its NDC, Australia announced a 26–28% reduction of greenhouse gas emissions by 2030 below 2005 levels, including LULUCF.
 This translates into a range of 435–447 MtCO2e allowed emissions levels in 2030 incl.
 LULUCF (equivalent to a reduction of 22–25% below 1990 emissions levels incl.
 LULUCF).

-Analysis of the effect of the NDC on likely fossil fuel and industrial1 GHG emissions is made difficult by the fact that the NDC target includes LULUCF emissions, which are substantial and fluctuate significantly (Figure 2 under “Data Sources and assumptions” in our Australia report of 2015).
+Analysis of the effect of the NDC on likely fossil fuel and industrial1 GHG emissions is made difficult by the fact that the NDC target includes LULUCF emissions, which have been substantial in the past and fluctuate significantly (Figure 2 under “Data Sources and assumptions” in our Australia report of 2015).
 We have estimated levels of emissions excl.
 LULUCF resulting from the NDC by subtracting projected emissions for the LULUCF sector in 2030 from the targeted level incl.
 LULUCF.
 We estimate that the NDC translates into emissions levels of 436–448 MtCO2e excl.
 LULUCF, equivalent to 4% to 7% above 1990 emissions levels excl.
 LULUCF.
 In other words, because LULUCF emissions were substantial in 1990 (157 MtCO2e), but are projected to be a minor sink in 2030 (-1 MtCO2e), the NDC equates to either a 22-25% below 1990 when one includes LULUCF or 4-7% above 1990 levels when one excludes it.

 In its NDC, Australia states it reserves the right to adjust its target “should the rules and other underpinning arrangements of the agreement differ in a way that materially impacts the definition of our target.”
 This adds high uncertainty to Australia’s contribution to the Paris Agreement.